hapax/hapax.github.io/assets/simple-physics.md

 Hackery is not just about excellence and creativity for their own sake, but has clear pedagogical implications.
-Most people have to wait until grad school to derive Stokes' law, estimate urban power usage, or compute the size of the E. coli genome.
+Most people have to wait until grad school to compute viscous drag, estimate urban power usage, or determine the size of the E. coli genome.
 But imagine a world where high school students are so empowered that, given a few hints, a pencil, and a napkin, they could discover it all themselves.